chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 ### Are Chainguard Images based on Alpine?
 Some of our images are still based on Alpine, but going forward the majority will be based on  [Wolfi](/open-source/wolfi/), a Linux _undistro_ we built specifically to address software supply chain security issues.

+### How do Chainguard Images relate to the Google Distroless Images?
+The [Google distroless](https://github.com/GoogleContainerTools/distroless) images follow a similar philosophy to many of our images: they are minimal images that don't include package managers or shells.
+The main difference is in the implementation.
+The Google distroless images are built with [Bazel](https://bazel.build) and based on the Debian distribution, whereas Chainguard Images are built with [apko](/open-source/apko) based on the [Wolfi](/open-source/wolfi) or Alpine distributions.
+We believe our approach is more maintainable and extensible.

 ### What is an "undistro"?
 We call Wolfi an undistro because unlike a typical Linux distribution, Wolfi is a stripped-down distribution designed for the cloud-native era.
 Most notably, we don’t include a Linux kernel, instead relying on the environment (such as the container runtime) to provide this.